ErtyHackward/MarkovNamer/README.md

 # MarkovNamer
 A C# library for random word generation using markov chains

-Creates a random words that looks like a normal words but have no meaning like:
+Creates random words that looks like normal words but have no meaning like:

 * aclygo
 * arthrerque